rndme/later/README.md

 Colors variables: `$c=RGB(255,255,255)` and `$c=HSL(64000,255,255)` can be used.

-Color variables can even be blended with simple math:
+Color variables can even be mixed with simple math:
 ```
   $red = RGB(255,0,0)
   $blue = RGB(0,0,255)